Archive-42/html-demo-code-and-experiments/python-resources.md

 ## News Feed

-_Libraries for building user's activities._
+_Libraries for building user’s activities._

 - [django-activity-stream](https://github.com/justquick/django-activity-stream) - Generating generic activity streams from the actions on your site.
 - [Stream Framework](https://github.com/tschellenbach/Stream-Framework) - Building news feed and notification systems using Cassandra and Redis.